codechips/FooocusPlus/fooocusplus_log.md

 * the same system used for user preset control also applies to user topics, allowing for easy addition and removal of topics
 * the Superprompter folder is now correctly rebuilt if it is deleted
 * corrected the path for the full SD3.0 medium base model, with accessories
+* python_embedded version control now only applies to Windows platforms because other platforms do not use python_embedded
+* updated many more Python libraries
 * added the Flux_BlackColor_SaMay.safetensors & FluxDFaeTasticDetails.safetensors to the built-in LoRAs
 * added the Flux AntiBlur.safetensors & Hyper-FLUX.1-dev-8steps-lora.safetensors to the Starter Pack LoRAs